kral2/showoci_cloudshell/README.md

 It will download the latest version of showoci and its helpers in the current user's home directory No sudo rights required.
 Tailored for [OCI Cloud Shell](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/cloudshellintro.htm).

+To update your local installation to a newer version, simply run the command above again.
+Scripts will be updated without impacting the content of the `reports` folder.

 ## Run a report

 Launch the reporting script and provide a label for your extract (e.g the tenant name).